Sometimes depression doesn't get better, even with treatment. Explore what you can do about it.By Mayo Clinic Staff

 If your primary care doctor prescribed antidepressants and your depression symptoms continue despite treatment, ask your doctor if he or she can recommend a medical doctor who specializes in diagnosing and treating mental health conditions (psychiatrist).

-The psychiatrist will review your medical history and may:
+The psychiatrist reviews your medical history and may:

 - Ask about life situations that might be contributing to your depression